JimHotchkiss/tech-hub/README.md

     d.
 The 'fetchAndLoadLandingpageFeatures()' method, fetches the data
     e.
 Once the 'adapter', using the 'getLandingPageFeatures()' method has connected to the api, the collection of objects is than saved to the 'feature' variable
     g.
-The feature objects are then rendered to the landing page, throught the 'render()' method 5.)
+The feature objects are then rendered to the landing page, throught the 'render()' method
+    h.
+We also have a navbar class. i.)
+This class has a 'renderNavbar()' method that is called in the LandpingPage class ii.)
+It also has a 'updateNavbar()' method.
+This method will be used to update the navbar to reflect changes in icons, text and functionality.
+5.)
 Our LandingPageAdapter connects to the backend, in this case, our landingPageJson file

 # Feature class